andropixels/nations_finance/README.md

 `truffle test`

-To check for gas price optimization

-uncomment the the following lines in truffle-config.js:
+To check for gas price optimization, uncomment the the following lines in truffle-config.js:

 ```
   mocha: {